sandialabs/toyplot/docs/anaconda-installation.rst

     $ conda install pip numpy multipledispatch reportlab
     $ pip install toyplot

-Note that there is a Conda package for Toyplot, but (as of this writing) it's fairly out of date ... see the package information at
+Note that there is a Conda package for Toyplot, but as with all packaged software installations, it may or may not be up-to-date ... see the package information at

 https://binstar.org/melund/toyplot

-and (in the nicest way possible) let the Anaconda maintainers know you're using Toyplot!
+and be sure to let the Anaconda maintainers know (in the nicest way possible) that you're using Toyplot!